cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 ## Overview

-The Soarian Clinicals<sup>®</sup> Application Programming Interface (API) may return an OperationOutcome to provide more granular context for an error than what the HTTP response codes provide.
+The Soarian Clinicals<sup>®</sup> Application Programming Interface (API) may return an OperationOutcome to provide more granular context for an error than the HTTP response codes provide.

 ## Terminology Bindings